Brentwood Family Lawyer Protects Grandparents’ Rights in Tennessee

 You love your grandchildren, and you love spending time with them.
 But then your son gets a divorce, and your grandchildren’s mother won’t let you see them and you are devastated.
 Or maybe you have a falling out with one of your children, and they use the grandchildren as pawns in your rift and cut off contact.
 What are you to do?
 You’ve tried to work it out so you can see the children, but they refuse.

 You may feel powerless or that you have no other options, but you do.
 In some cases, you may have the grounds to sue for visitation or even custody of your grandchildren.
-I’m Judy A. Oxford, an experienced family attorney in Franklin, and I fight for clients just like you who are trying to see their grandchildren or gain custody of them when they feel the situation is no longer safe for them.
+I’m Judy A. Oxford, an experienced family attorney in Brentwood, and I fight for clients just like you who are trying to see their grandchildren or gain custody of them when they feel the situation is no longer safe for them.
 I explore every legal angle to show why contact or custody with you is in the best interests of the child, based on your previous relationship and other factors.

 When can I get custody of a grandchild in Tennessee?